arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   TODO

-### ZWED0114E":"The server found no plugin implementing the specified default authentication type of %s.
+### ZWED0115E

+  Unable to retrieve storage object from cluster.
+This is probably due to a timeout.\nYou may change the default of '%s' ms by setting 'node.cluster.storageTimeout' within the config. %s

   **Reason:**